ranfysvalle02/ai-code-review/README.md

    Open your browser and navigate to `http://localhost:8000`.

 3. **Workflow:**

+   The application provides several entry points and workflows:

+   **Option A: Browse Trending Repositories**
+   - Start at the home page (`/`) which shows trending repositories (defaults to MongoDB ecosystem)
+   - Filter by language, minimum stars, and sort options
+   - Click on any repository to access its dashboard

+   **Option B: Direct Repository Access**
+   - Use the search form on the home page to directly navigate to a specific repository
-   - **Search:** Enter a GitHub repository owner and name (e.g., `fastapi/fastapi`).
+   - Enter owner and repository name (e.g., `mongodb/mongo-go-driver`)
-   - **Select PR:** Choose a Pull Request from the list.
-   - **Context:** The tool will suggest relevant files to index.
-You can adjust this selection.
+   - Access the repository dashboard with PR scanning, issue search, and analysis tools

+   **Option C: Personal PR Dashboard**
+   - Navigate to `/dashboard` to see all Pull Requests you're involved in
+   - Filter by state (Open, Closed, Merged), repository, role (author, reviewer, contributor), and date range
+   - View PR previews with comments and metadata
+   - Click any PR to dive into detailed analysis

+   **Option D: Search Repositories and Issues**
+   - Use `/search` to search for repositories or issues across GitHub
+   - Apply filters for language, stars, and other criteria
+   - Find "Help Wanted" issues in specific repositories

+   **Analysis Workflow (from any PR):**
+   1. **Select a PR:** From the repository PR list or your personal dashboard
+   2. **View PR Details:** See all review threads, comments, and code changes
+   3. **Choose Analysis Type:**
-   - **Analyze:** Select specific discussion threads you want to resolve and click "Start Analysis".
+      - **Thread Analysis:** Select specific discussion threads to analyze and resolve
+      - **General Review:** Get a comprehensive AI review of all modified files with specialized focus areas (Security, Performance, Architecture, etc.)
+   4. **Configure Context:** The tool suggests relevant files to index based on PR changes.
+Adjust the selection as needed.
-   - **Review:** Watch as the AI agents analyze each thread in parallel and generate a detailed report with proposed fixes.
+   5. **Start Analysis:** Watch as AI agents analyze in parallel and stream results in real-time
+   6. **Review Results:** Get detailed reports with proposed fixes, code suggestions, and actionable recommendations
+   7. **Follow-up Questions:** For general reviews, ask follow-up questions about specific findings

 -----